fmorenovr/goalgos/Readme.md

-# Golang + Algorithm = goAlg
+# Golang + Algorithms = golgos

-goAlg (Golang Algorithm) is a Golang implementation of differents algorithms.
+golgos (Golang aLGOrithmS) is a Golang implementation of differents algorithms.
-You can see an extended doc in godocs.
+You can see an extended doc in [godocs](https://godoc.org/github.com/jenazads/golgos).